 The approach is simple, and requires absolutely no mathematics or statistics to follow.
 It is a 5 step plan, based on the “DMAIC” approach described in Six Sigma.

 The 5 steps are:

 Combined, these steps provide a solid mental model for approaching practically any problem you could face.
-I'll spend the next few posts providing lucid examples for scenarios of increasing complexity, each time using these same 5 steps to better understand and then solve these problems.
+I’ll spend the next few posts providing practical examples for scenarios of increasing complexity, each time using these same 5 steps to better understand and then solve these problems.
 The problems I use will have very little in common, save for being general everyday problems that any of us may face.